javalent/Javalents-Plugins/Initiative Tracker/Encounter Builder.md

 ---
-aliases:
-  - Initiative Tracker Encounter Builder
+aliases: [Initiative Tracker Encounter Builder]
-description: Learn how to access and use the Encounter Builder feature in Initiative Tracker.
+description: Learn how to access and use the Encounter Builder feature in
 permalink: it/encounter-builder
 publish: true
-tags:
+tags: [IT/Builder]
-  - IT/Builder
 ---

-# Encounter Builder
+# Encounter builder

 Initiative Tracker also features a comprehensive Encounter Builder.
 The encounter builder is used to look at the bestiary in its entirety to plan out the perfect tor- I mean, *challenge*, for your players.

 >[!screenshot]- Encounter Builder Pre Remake
 > ![encounter-builder](https://github.com/javalent/initiative-tracker/blob/main/publish/images/encounter-builder/encounter-builder.png?raw=true)

-## Accessing Encounter Builder
+## Accessing encounter builder

 There are currently two ways to access the encounter builder.